 Dry mouth is also known as xerostomia.
-It’s a condition that happens when salivary glands in your mouth don’t produce enough saliva.
-It causes a parched, or dry, feeling in your mouth.
-It can also cause other symptoms, such as rough tongue, mouth sores, and cracked lips.
+It occurs when salivary glands in your mouth don’t produce enough saliva.
+This condition causes a parched, or dry, feeling in your mouth.
+It can also cause other symptoms, such as bad breath, a dry throat, and cracked lips.

 Saliva is a necessary part of your digestion process.
 It helps moisten and break down food.
 It also works as a major defense mechanism to help your body maintain good dental health, protecting your mouth against gum disease and tooth decay.

 Dry mouth isn’t a serious medical condition on its own.
-But it’s sometimes a symptom of another underlying medical problem that requires treatment.
-It can also lead to complications, such as tooth decay.
+However, it’s sometimes a symptom of another underlying medical problem that requires treatment.
+It can also lead to complications like tooth decay.

 Many things can cause dry mouth.
 It often results from dehydration.
-Some diseases, such as diabetes, can also affect your saliva production and lead to dry mouth.
-Certain medications and supplements, such as appetite suppressants and chemotherapy drugs, can also cause dry mouth.
+Some conditions, such as diabetes, can also affect your saliva production and lead to dry mouth.

 Some of the other causes of dry mouth include: